 When almost at the end of the road you come to a sign pointing out the direction to Skårasalen to the left.

-Keep to the left of a river coming down from the massif and head for the lowest point right east for Blåhornet.
+Keep to the left of a river coming down from the massif and head for the lowest point directly east of Blåhornet.